 JLC By the Numbers

-- We have nearly 1,200 Associate, Active, and Sustaining Members
+- We have nearly 1,000 New, Active, and Sustaining Members

 - We offer our members valuable training opportunities each year to learn new skills, learn about the community, and become better volunteers and leaders